AdaCore/spark2014/docs/ug/en/source/how_to_investigate_unproved_checks.rst

 possible values for "rule", which can only be the ones for flow messages.
 Also "how_proved" field is never set.

-Understanding proof strategies
+Understanding Proof Strategies
 ------------------------------

-We now explain in more detail how the provers are run on VCs.
+We now explain in more detail how the provers are run on the logical formula(s) generated for a given check, a.k.a.
+Verification Conditions or VCs.

-* In ``per_check`` mode, a single VC is generated for each check at the source level (e.g. an assertion, runtime check, or postcondition); in some cases 2 VCs can appear.
+* In ``per_check`` mode, a single VC is generated for each check at the source level (e.g. an assertion, run-time check, or postcondition); in some cases two VCs can appear.
 Before attempting proof, this VC is then split into the conjuncts, that is, the parts that are combined with ``and`` or ``and then``.
 All provers are tried on the VCs obtained in this way until one of them proves the VC or no more provers are left.
-* In "per_path" mode, a VC is generated not only for each check at the source level, but for each path to the check.
-For example, an assertion that appears after an ``if``-statement, at least two VCs will be generated - one for each path trough the ``if``-statement.
+* In ``per_path`` mode, a VC is generated not only for each check at the source level, but for each path to the check.
+For example, for an assertion that appears after an if-statement, at least two VCs will be generated - one for each path trough the if-statement.
 For each such VC, all provers are attempted.
 Unproved VCs are then further split into their conjuncts, and proof is again attempted.
-* In "progressive" mode, first the actions described for ``per_check`` are tried.
+* In ``progressive`` mode, first the actions described for ``per_check`` are tried.
 For all unproved VCs, the VC is then split into the paths that lead to the check, like for ``per_path``.
 Each part is then attempted to be proved independently.